Dealing with urges and breaking bad habits can be easier than you think

 Our brain is wired to pursue instant gratification without taking into account how our decisions may impact us in the future.

-However, dealing with urges need not be difficult.
-Here are five simple techniques you can put to use in your life to deal with urges, cravings or to drop bad habits and break of addictive behaviours.
+But dealing with urges need not be difficult.
+Here are five simple techniques you can put to use in your life to deal with urges, cravings and break bad habits and addictive behaviours.

 The little-known fact about urges is that they typically last for 15 minutes or in most cases for a much shorter period.
 They always arise and pass away.